HubBucket-Team/gdc-docs/docs/Visualization_Documentation/ProjectDetailPage.md

 * __Fullscreen:__ Turns Fullscreen mode on/off

 ## Most Frequent Mutations
-The project detail page also displays the ten most frequent mutations as a bar graph that indicates the number of cases that share each mutation.
+The project detail page also displays the 20 most frequent mutations as a bar graph that indicates the number of cases that are affected by each mutation.

 [![Most Frequent Mutations](images/gdc-frequent-mutations.png)](images/gdc-frequent-mutations.png "Click to see the full image.")

-The top of this section contains a plot of the most frequently mutated genes and a survival plot of all the cases within the specified project.
+The top of this section also a survival plot of all the cases within the specified project.
 Hovering over each bar in the plot will show information about the number of cases affected.

 A table is displayed below that lists information about each mutation including: